 Phera 5 – To care for children and parents

 Bride’s vow- I will trust and honour you.
 I will be with you always.

-Well, it is the wives who raise a maximum complaint of the husband being unfaithful without honoring him.
+Well, it is the wives who raise a maximum complaint of the husband being unfaithful without honouring him.
 Most of the housewives demand separate household today because they don’t want to take care of their in-laws.
-Ironically we see courts not honoring this vow and ordering the husband to find a separate household based on her demand.
+Ironically we see courts not honouring this vow and ordering the husband to find a separate household based on her demand.

 Also when the wives who dessert their husband and elope with their boyfriend or simply decide to live with her parents instead of the husband no court ever feels the need to amend any law.

 Bride’s vow – I will always be with you in all your endeavours.